Narrative of the abduction phenomenon: Missing time

-Dr. Don C. Donderi writes: "In many of these abduction accounts, there is independent confirmation of missing time – emotionally stable people arriving hours late after long or short automobile journeys.
+Don C. Donderi writes: "In many of these abduction accounts, there is independent confirmation of missing time – emotionally stable people arriving hours late after long or short automobile journeys.
 There is independent confirmation of abduction events reported under hypnosis, sometimes by non hypnotized observers and sometimes by other hypnotized witnesses" (Donderi, 66).

 Realization event

 Physician and abduction researcher John G. Miller sees significance in the reason a person would come to see themselves as being a victim of the abduction phenomenon.
 He terms the insight or development leading to this shift in identity from non-abductee to abductee the "realization event".
 The realization event is often a single, memorable experience, but Miller reports that not all abductees experience it as a distinct episode.
 Either way, the realization event can be thought of as the "clinical horizon" of the abduction experience.
-Dr. Miller has compiled an incomplete list of common triggers for the realization event in a paper presented at the 1992 alien abduction conference held at MIT:
+Miller has compiled an incomplete list of common triggers for the realization event in a paper presented at the 1992 alien abduction conference held at MIT: